 A brief description of the subject, and definitions of the key terms.

-Presently I am working part-time in one start-up company, called Almerin, whose activities are part of IMAILE European Project (http://www.imaile.eu/).

 In brief, European Union got concerned, based on statistics from different schools, about early drop outs from schools of those students for whom subjects of Science, Technology and Math (STEM) were way too hard to master.
 This fact in its turn results in lack of professionals in those areas and all related to it social impacts.
 That’s why a need appeared for developing such a digital personal learning environment (PLE) which will increase motivation of pupils (students) towards learning STEM subjects, will support them in personalized way throughout the whole process and be applicable to all learning styles.
 And that's what Almerin dares to develop.

+YOU CAN PROVIDE SOME BACKGROUND INFORMATION OF YOU COMPANY HERE

 Definition of PLE in IMAILE project: